Bluboy456/Robot-Programming/ROS setup.md

 always source bash when in new terminal by: source devel/setup.bash  (now in setup.bash)

-# to run thorvald in gazebo:
-roslaunch uol_cmp9767m_base thorvald-sim.launch fake_localisation:=true map_server:=true
-to kill Gazebo after crash:
+# to kill Gazebo after crash:
 killall -9 gzserver

-# to run move_base server
-uol_cmp9767m_tutorial move_base.launch

 # to run rviz
 with a .rviz config file.
 Can also load and saveconfig from within rviz
 rviz -d `rospack find uol_cmp9767m_base`/rviz/two_robots.rviz

-To add robot model
+# To add robot model
 add by display type, robot model
 change description to /thorvald_001/robot_description

-Dont forget that add bt topic has a lot of options:
+# Dont forget that add bt topic has a lot of options:
 E.g.  particecloud, amcl_pose and scan to see localaization (select fixed frame to map)
 E.g. odometry/base_raw and odometry/filtered to effect of Kalman filer (select fixed frame to odom)

+# Tune amcl
+Adjust max and min point numbers to stop jumping

 # git commands